-Jasen Genninger ("Petitioner") timely filed this petition seeking certiorari review of the Florida Department of Highway Safety and Motor Vehicles' ("Department") Final Order of License Suspension.
-Pursuant to section 322.2615, Florida Statutes, the order sustained the suspension of his driver's license for driving with an unlawful alcohol level.
+Latasha Lane ("Petitioner") timely filed this petition seeking certiorari review of the Florida Department of Highway Safety and Motor Vehicles' ("Department") Final Order of License Suspension.
+Pursuant to section 322.2615, Florida Statutes, the order sustained the suspension of her driver's license for driving with an unlawful alcohol level.
 This Court has jurisdiction under sections 322.2615(13), Florida Statutes, and Florida Rule of Appellate Procedure 9.030(c)(3).

-On January 31, 2007, Petitioner was placed under arrest for DUI and transported to the breath testing facility.
-Petitioner submitted breath samples of .137 and .136.
+On May 14, 2008, Petitioner was placed under arrest for DUI and transported to the breath testing facility.
+Petitioner submitted breath samples of .175 and .183.
 Petitioner's driver's license was suspended for driving with an unlawful blood alcohol level of .08 or higher.

-The Petitioner requested a formal review hearing pursuant to section 322.2615, Florida Statutes, and hearings were held on March 1 and April 27, 2008.
-At the hearings, Petitioner moved to set aside the suspension on numerous grounds, arguing: 1) that there was no probable cause to believe that Petitioner was driving or in actual physical control of a motor vehicle in this state while under the influence of alcoholic beverages or chemical or controlled substance; 2) that the hearing officer refused to issue subpoenas for Roger Skipper, Laura Barfield, Jennifer Keegan, and Kelly Melville; 3) that the breath test machine used was unapproved for use in the State of Florida; and 4) that the breath test regulations are insufficient due to the lack of a uniform method of administration.
-On May 1, 2007, the hearing officer entered a Final Order of License Suspension denying the Petitioner's motions and sustaining the suspension of his driver's license.
+The Petitioner requested a formal review hearing pursuant to section 322.2615, Florida Statutes, and a hearing was held on June 20, 2008.
+At the hearing, Petitioner moved to set aside the suspension on numerous grounds, arguing: 1) that Petitioner was detained longer than necessary to issue a traffic citation without probable cause; 2) that the hearing officer refused to issue subpoenas for Roger Skipper, Laura Barfield, Jennifer Keegan, and Kelly Melville; and 3) that the breath test machine used was unapproved for use in the State of Florida.
+On June 23, 2008, the hearing officer entered a Final Order of License Suspension denying Petitioner's motions and sustaining the suspension of her driver's license.